camel-tooling/vscode-camelk/README.md

 ## Java language support

 To benefit from Java Language completion on standalone files, [VS Code Language support for java](https://marketplace.visualstudio.com/items?itemName=redhat.java) needs to be installed.
-An invisble project is created with a default classpath.
+An invisible project is created with a default classpath.

 The command `Refresh local Java classpath for Camel K standalone file based on current editor.
 Available with kamel 1.4+.` allows to have specfic dependencies of the opened Integration part of the classpath.
 For isntance, specific dependencies can be decalred as modeline.